kmarusek/1010/wp-content/plugins/eps-301-redirects/readme.txt

 =How do I add wildcards. or folder redirects?=

 Unfortunately this is not supported.
-You should look into .htaccess redirects for these advanced features.
+You should look into <a href="https://wp301redirects.com/?ref=wporg">WP 301 Redirects PRO</a> for these advanced features.

 =What about query strings?=

 By default, any URL with a query string is considered unique, and will redirect to a unique page (if you so wish).
 The query string will be added to the Destination URL, which allows you to keep your tracking codes, affiliate codes, and other important data!
+If you want to have full control over query strings, ignore them, add or remove them consider upgrading to <a href="https://wp301redirects.com/?ref=wporg">WP 301 Redirects PRO</a>.

+=What happens when I deactivate or delete the plugin?=

+When you deactivate the plugin, obviously, redirects stop working.
+But, they are not deleted from your database.
+When you delete the plugin then the redirects are permanently deleted from the database along with any other data stored by the plugin in your database.

+=Why is the error log limited to the last 50 errors?=

+By default, the 404 error log is limited to the last (chronologically) fifty 404 errors.
+Since the log doesn't use a custom database table for storage but rather an array saved in WP options, 50 is a safe number that ensures the log works on all sites, that it doesn't take up too much space in the database and that it doesn't slow down the site.
+The code imposes no limits on the log size and you can easily overwrite the default limit by using the <i>eps_301_max_404_logs</i> filter or by using the following code snippet to raise the limit to 200:
+`add_filter('eps_301_max_404_logs', function($log_max) { return 200; });`